 The tasks for the further development of the external relations of the republic are set in the Development Strategy of Tatarstan until 2030.

-The section is supported by the Department of External Relations under Tatarstan President.
+The section is supported by the Department for Foreign Affairs of the Rais (Head) of the Republic of Tatarstan.